Koltonix/Tinkering_Graphics_COMP120/README.md

 * Create objects using the buttons and move around with WASD.

+* You can colour them by clicking on the RGB values on the right hand side.
+To enter a value you must 3 digits exactly, so the value of 3 would have to be 003

 * You are also able to delete the most recent shape that was created too.

 * After you can then save the image which can be found in the '\Images' folder in the root of the program.